Piotr95/Note/README.md

 ```
 mvn spring-boot:run
 ```
+ for  API  usage  examples  go to  http://localhost:8080/swagger-ui.html

 # IV Open NoteHistory and run it like in III
+ for  API  usage  examples  go to  http://localhost:3333/swagger-ui.html

 # V Test data are initialized  (in NoteBack-end)
 # Enjoy :)